openboundaries/principles/README.md

 - still need to work on the principles themselves
 - if you are interested in working on this, shoot me a note and i'll add you as a collaborator

+##Testing Modifications to JSON Files

+Before committing changes to the JSON files, you should ideally test them to make sure the structure is correct.
+In the repo's root folder:

+    $ npm install
+    $ npm test

 ##TODO

 - come up with a good draft set of principles